skhiggins/ra_guide/README.md

 ```

 ## iii.
 Keeping Github and Dropbox updated
-GitHub is worked to keep facilitate sharing results and scripts with PIs and other research assistants, ensuring reproducibility of code, and having an up-to-date backup of current work, along with version control.
+GitHub is used to facilitate sharing results and scripts with PIs and other research assistants, ensuring reproducibility of code, and having an up-to-date backup of current work, along with version control.

 ### Setting up and running dual Github-Dropbox updates
 1. Download and edit Github to Dropbox backup script.